AjayrajSingh/topaz/app/xi/README.md

 Optional: In another terminal you can tail the logs

-    ${FUCHSIA_DIR}/out/build-magenta/tools/loglistener
+    ${FUCHSIA_DIR}/out/build-zircon/tools/loglistener

-You can run the mx_toy example from your host with:
+You can run the zx_toy example from your host with:

-    netruncmd : "example_mx_toy"
+    netruncmd : "example_zx_toy"

-You won't see any output, if you run `example_mx_toy` on the device you should see some log output.
+You won't see any output, if you run `example_zx_toy` on the device you should see some log output.

 To run Xi from your host machine: